-The amending law entrenches jurisdictional protection by providing that an international trust containing a choice of law clause in favour of Cyprus law is fully protected from unfounded foreign judicial claims as a matter of public policy and order.
+The amending law entrenches jurisdictional protection by providing that an international trust which contains a choice of law clause in favour of Cyprus law is fully protected from unfounded foreign judicial claims as a matter of public policy and order.

-Other amendments
+Further amendments

-A number of further amendments of a more technical and detailed nature have been made, including a redefinition of charitable purposes in line with the definition set out in the Charities Act 2006 (England & Wales), the introduction of powers for the trustees and others to apply to the Cyprus court for directions and changes to the list of those subject to confidentiality restrictions regarding the affairs of trusts.
+A number of further amendments of a more technical and detailed nature have been made, including:

+- a redefinition of 'charitable purposes' in line with the definition set out in the Charities Act 2006 (England and Wales); - the introduction of powers for the trustees and others to apply to the Cyprus court for directions; and - changes to the list of those subject to confidentiality restrictions regarding the affairs of trusts.

 Other technical amendments deal with the rules regarding choice of law, jurisdiction and foreign law trusts.